ZareefJafar/ChandraCluster_mapPipeline/README.md

 ### Sample data, bash scripts and paper.

-- All the generated data products including generated bash script and maps of Abell 2256 galaxy cluster using the pipeline: [drive](https://drive.google.com/drive/folders/15_onfxHnGdudMGuqgs3AC5pItJadYI8D?usp=share_link)
+- All the generated data products including generated bash script and maps of some galaxy clusters using the pipeline: [drive](https://drive.google.com/drive/folders/16Sxy-VS4MbmElKVLhYDZdtxcmunzIFm1?usp=share_link)

 - This [paper](https://arxiv.org/pdf/2005.10263.pdf) by J. P. Breuer discusses about image analysis of this cluster.